 - Apply a little wood glue to the end of one “spoke” of the cross piece.

 - Place it at a 90 degree to the leg, line it up and use the right angle clamp in one hole with the right angle clamp.

 - Attach a pocket hole screw into the other pocket hole.

 - Remove the clamp and attach the second screw.

 - Continue and connect the other 3 legs to the bottom cross piece.

 The last one is going to be very awkward.
 There might be a tool out there for this but I don’t have it so I improvised.
 I used painters tape and made a sling with it to hang one of the legs from the upper cabinet.

-Stand the table base on the ground and make a pencil mark 3/4″ from the top on the inside of each leg.
-Since a 1×2 is really 3/4″ x 1-1/2″ you can use a piece of scrap held even with the top of the leg to make the mark.
+Stand the table base on the ground and make a pencil mark at the right spacing from the top of each leg to accommodate your table top.
+Since a 1×2 is really 3/4″ x 1-1/2″ use a piece of scrap held even with the top of the leg to make the mark.

 You’ll use this as a guide when attaching the second cross piece.
 Return the end table base to your work surface.